1.0 POLICY STATEMENT

 4.8 FACULTY MEMBERS AND SOCIETY Faculty members are required to:

-- Recognise that education is a public service and strive to keep the public informed of the educational programmes which are being
+- Recognize that education is a public service and strive to keep the public informed of the educational programs which are taught by the Institution/School/university.

-- Work to improve education in the community and strengthen the community’s moral and intellectual
+- Work to improve education in the community and strengthen the community’s moral and intellectualthought process.

 - Be aware of social problems and take part in such activities as would be conducive to the progress of society and hence the country as a whole.